Neuropathic Pain: Diagnosis and Treatment

 Most patients’ expectations of an analgesic medicine are something that does or doesn’t work almost immediately.
 Neuropathic pain analgesics, act slowly.
 Start low, go slow is the best way to find the balance between the analgesic benefit and the side effect burden.

-Unfortunately, only partial relief is possible in many cases, and people will need support and strategies to help them understand, accept, and live with their pain.
+Unfortunately, only partial relief is possible in many cases.
+Some people will need support and strategies to help them understand, accept, and live with their pain.

-A clear and targeted diagnosis, tackling the source of the pain where possible, and a considered treatment plan, including both pharmacological and non-pharmacological components, remain the best approaches to help people living with neuropathic pain.
+A clear and targeted diagnosis, tackling the source of the pain where possible, and a treatment plan are essential.

 Neuropathic Pain: Useful links